-- To be responsible to the Headteacher and colleagues for the monitoring of teaching, assessment and planning of Religious Education based on the development of the children at each stage.
-Monitoring occurs in order to support staff and should include classroom observation, book scrutiny, planning and discussion with pupils. - To manage resources and facilities for Religious Education. - To liaise with the Diocesan Department for Education particularly through attendance at the Co-ordinators' meetings, and inform the Headteacher and colleagues of current standards and developments within Religious Education. - To attend appropriate In-service training for Religious Education, keep up-to-date with current developments and feed these developments back to staff. - To advise individual colleagues and induct new members of staff as required on the Religious Education process and teaching methods. - To set up and maintain a portfolio of work in order to monitor progression and continuity.
-Samples of work should reflect the appropriate Attainment target strands and levels. - To track data and use this, in consultation with the Headteacher, to set realistic targets in RE. - To ensure that cross-curricular concerns such as literacy skills, multi-cultural issues, equal opportunity, the use of Information Technology and PHSE are reflected in Religious Education. - In consultation with the Headteacher to communicate with parents, governors and the parish community regarding issues associated with Religious Education. - To liaise with other primary and secondary colleagues. - To maintain a Subject Leader's file containing: - 1.
+- · To be responsible to the Headteacher and colleagues for the monitoring of teaching, assessment and planning of Religious Education based on the development of the children at each stage.
+Monitoring occurs in order to support staff and should include classroom observation, book scrutiny, planning and discussion with pupils. - · To manage resources and facilities for Religious Education. - · To liaise with the Diocesan Department for Education particularly through attendance at the Co-ordinators' meetings, and inform the Headteacher and colleagues of current standards and developments within Religious Education. - · To attend appropriate In-service training for Religious Education, keep up-to-date with current developments and feed these developments back to staff. - · To advise individual colleagues and induct new members of staff as required on the Religious Education process and teaching methods. - To implement the changes to the Age-Related Standards in Religious Education (3-19) interim document and support staff during the transition period. - · To collect and keep pupil books showing pupils working at expected from at least Years 2, 4 and 6 at the end of each academic year. - · To facilitate in-house moderation of pupils' books every (insert school's pattern/schedule) Suggested schedule is termly. - · To attend annual diocesan and CET moderation meetings with the required pupil books. - \cdot To track data and use this, in consultation with the Headteacher, to set realistic targets in RE. - · To ensure that cross-curricular concerns such as literacy skills, multi-cultural issues, equal opportunity, the use of Information Technology and PHSE are reflected in Religious Education. - · In consultation with the Headteacher to communicate with parents, governors and the parish community regarding issues associated with Religious Education.

+- · In consultation with the Headteacher to communicate with parents, governors and the parish community regarding issues associated with Religious Education. - · To liaise with other primary and secondary colleagues. - · To maintain a Subject Leader's file containing: - 1.
 The Religious Education Policy and Guidelines - 2.
 Medium term plans which represent schemes of work in school. - 3.
 Assessment and monitoring procedures for teaching and learning and evidence of that monitoring. - 4.
-Audits and reports to Headteacher about progress made in RE.

-- 5. A record of Staff Professional Development in RE - 6.
-Data and current targets in RE. - Working with the Headteacher and colleagues, to undertake a regular audit/review of Religious Education in line with the school development plan. - To be familiar with the current inspection framework and to consult with the Headteacher to complete the school's SEF 48 document. - To keep up to date with any changes to the Areas of Study (Religious Education Curriculum Directory).
+Audits and reports to Headteacher about progress made in RE. - 5.
+A record of Staff Professional Development in RE - 6.
+Data and current targets in RE. - · Working with the Headteacher and colleagues, to undertake a regular audit/review of Religious Education in line with the school development plan. - · To be familiar with the current inspection framework and to consult with the Headteacher to complete the school's CSED (Catholic Schools Evaluation Document). - \cdot To keep up to date with any changes to the Religious Education Curriculum Directory and attend relevant training.